isc-projects/bind9/doc/arm/reference.rst

    owner name ends in IN-ADDR.ARPA, IP6.ARPA, or IP6.INT).

 ``check-dup-records``
-   Check master zones for records that are treated as different by DNSSEC but are semantically equal in plain DNS.
+   Check primary zones for records that are treated as different by DNSSEC but are semantically equal in plain DNS.
 The default is to ``warn``.
 Other possible values are ``fail`` and ``ignore``.